-The NFU is committed to compliance with the Modern Slavery Act 2015 (MSA) and expects its members, suppliers, and their supply chains to take all reasonable and practical steps to comply with the MSA.
+The NFU is committed to compliance with the Modern Slavery Act 2015 (MSA) and expects its employees, members, suppliers, and their supply chains to take all reasonable and practical steps to comply with the MSA.
+We introduced an Anti-slavery and Human Trafficking Policy in our Staff Handbook detailing the commitment of the National Farmers Union to the Modern Slavery Act 2015.

 We also expect our suppliers, and their supply chains, to engage in good employment practices and to comply with all relevant legislation and regulations in the countries in which they operate.
 We do not have intricate supply chains.
 Our suppliers are primarily providers of equipment, maintenance and support services for our offices within England and Wales.